Guidelines

 LE

 Medical and sexual history are usually sufficient to establish a diagnosis of CPC.
-Physical examination and photographic documentation during erection (preferably after intracavernous injection [ICI] of vasoactive drugs) are both mandatory to document the curvature
+Physical examination and photographic documentation during erection (preferably after ICI of vasoactive drugs) are mandatory to document the curvature.

 3

-There is no role for medical management of CPC.
-Surgery is the only treatment option, which can be deferred until after puberty and can be performed at any time in adult life in individuals with significant functional impairment during intercourse.
+Surgery is the only treatment option for CPC, which should be deferred until after puberty and performed at any time in adult life in individuals with significant functional impairment during intercourse.

 3

 8.1.5.
-Recommendation for the treatment congenital penile curvature
+Recommendation for the treatment of congenital penile curvature

 Recommendation